< tap to go back to guide menu

 Psychotherapy Notes: A separate authorization is required for release of Pyschotherapy Progress Notes and may not be combined with other authorizations to release information to any party.

-Drug or Alcohol Screening or Treatment Information: A separate authorization is required and may not be combined with other authorizations to release information to any party.
-Documents that include information about screening, testing or treatment for Drug and Alcohol Use must be redacted before being released, unless we have this separate authorization.
+Drug or Alcohol Use or Abuse Screening or Treatment Information: A separate authorization is required and may not be combined with other authorizations to release information to any party.
+Documents that include information about screening, testing or treatment for Drug and Alcohol Use or Abuse must be redacted before being released, unless we have this separate authorization.

 HIV Status or Testing: A separate authorization is required and may not be combined with other authorizations to release information to any party.
 Documents that include information about HIV status or testing must be redacted before being released, unless we have this separate authorization.